 eDiscovery can make or break your case.
-It establishes the scope of the lawsuit for both sides, the documents that must be produced, and the custodians to contact, among other important factors.
+It establishes the scope of litigation for both parties, the documents that must be produced, and the custodians to contact, among other important factors.
 In essence, the discovery process lays out the rules that lawyers must abide by during a lawsuit as they pertain to gathering, preserving, and sharing relevant documents.
 A single misstep at this stage could create a competitive disadvantage that will be all but impossible to overcome during the course of a lawsuit or trial.

 Developing a comprehensive discovery plan puts any case on good footing and dramatically increases the likelihood of a positive outcome.
 Here’s what every lawyer should consider when creating a discovery plan:

-Agree on discovery timelines
+1) Agree on timelines for your discovery plan

-As stipulated by Rule 26 of the Federal Rules of Civil Procedure (FRCP), each opposing party on a case is required to hold a meet and confer conference to discuss the discovery process in detail and agree upon specific discovery parameters and responsibilities.
+As stipulated by Rule 26 of the Federal Rules of Civil Procedure (FRCP), each opposing party on a case is required to hold a meet and confer conference to discuss the discovery process in detail and agree upon specific discovery plan parameters and responsibilities.

 Courts will make exceptions to the 14-day default or their own individually set disclosure deadlines if there are valid reasons to do so.
-If a request for production is burdensome and unreasonable, then courts are likely to amend those timelines and extend discovery processes or outright reject that request.
+If a request for production is burdensome and unreasonable, then courts are likely to amend those timelines and extend discovery plan processes or outright reject that request.

-Provide a list of custodians
+2) Provide a list of custodians

 Before your 26 f conference, it’s a good idea to prepare an internal list of custodians you think the other side may want to contact to see what documents are relevant to the opposing argument.
 Including that in your discovery plan will give you more opportunity to prepare a counter argument and respond to evidence against your client.

-Lay out parameters for data disclosure
+3) Lay out parameters for information disclosure

-Keep legal holds in mind
+4) Keep legal holds in mind

-Attorneys may need to go back to their clients to collect, preserve, and validate data.
+Attorneys may need to go back to their clients to collect, preserve, and validate available information.
 In some cases, clients have the technical capabilities to do that themselves, but law firms may create legal holds internally or reach out to a third party.
 Creating an audit log is very helpful for demonstrating that your side has met all of your responsibilities regarding legal holds, especially if there is an issue down the line regarding credibility.

-Make sure preservation methods are forensically sound
+5) Make sure preservation methods are forensically sound

-Define protective orders
+6) Define protective orders

 During a civil procedure, attorneys may find themselves asked to produce documents that contain sensitive information, such as a proprietary product information key.
 Even when those documents are confidential, they must be shared with the opposing counsel if they contain probative value.